adam-roth/coredata-threadsafe/README.markdown

 If you use this code, you should be aware that *at least* the following caveats/limitations have been identified.
 It is in your own best interest to heed them:

-1. All entities in the data model **must** inherit from 'IAThreadSafeManagedObject'.
-Inheriting directly from NSManagedObject is not acceptable and WILL crash the app.
+1. All entities in the data model **must** inherit from `IAThreadSafeManagedObject`.
+Inheriting directly from `NSManagedObject` is not acceptable and **will** crash the app.
 Either every entity is thread-safe, or none of them are.

 2. You **must** use `IAThreadSafeContext` instead of `NSManagedObjectContext`.
 If you don't do this then there is no point in using `IAThreadSafeManagedObject` (and vice-versa).
 You need to use the two classes together, or not at all.